gusfran17/todo_list/README.md

 * You can add any libraries you need to get the job done.
 * Please contact us if you have any questions about the task, we're happy to give more details!

+## SUMMARY

+I tried to follow the same approach used in the project, without changing the scaffolding which could be a future improvement like separating the action creators (or even creating a standar action creator) from the reducers or separating the components declarations from the containers so that it can be more readable when the project scales.
+I've developed the requirements following BDD, first refactored the existing tests a little bit and I've added redux-mock-store to prevent any errors due to poorly connected components, and then I started developing the new functionalities one by one.
+There would be other improvements I'd like to add if I had more time, such as some validation at the moment of adding tasks.
+Also adding webpack would be helpful to customize and improve bundling and incorporate scss or less to the project.